Tsuyunoten Shrine - Ohatsu Tenjin in Osaka

 Local guide in Osaka

 How about exploring the highlights and hidden gems of the fascinating metropolis Osaka with a local guide?
+The personalized tour by our partner GetYourGuide can take between 3 - 4 hours.
 For more details check out this page >

 History